ISSUIUC/ISS-PCB/CONTRIBUTING.md

 ## **Branch Protection**

 The `main` and `Project_Dev` branches should be locked down and require pull requests to add new work.
+Even admins should have to follow these restrictions.

 <br/>